tshepang/blog/content/rust-things-i-most-anticipate.md

     which seems to be one that has attracted the most attention
 - Use of Rust in safety-critical systems,
-  [Ferrocene] being the most likely candidate, due to being the first (and only) Rust toolchain [qualified for the domain]
+  [Ferrocene] being the most likely candidate, due to being the first Rust toolchain [qualified for the domain]
 - Wide use of [Typst], a more pleasant alternative to LaTeX
 - Usage in production versions of Chromium, though this would only be [for external dependencies]